Elembio/cytoprofiling/README.md

 This repository contains methods and examples for processing data from the Element Biosciences Teton cytoprofiling assay.
 Both python and R packages are provided.
 In addition, Cellpose segmentation models trained on Cell Paint images from the Element Biosciences Teton cytoprofiling assay are included.

 ## Installation
-Package installation is performed in the typical fashion for each language.
+After downloading the repository and changing the current directory to the downloaded location, package installation is performed in the typical fashion for each language.

 python
 ```
+cd <path to downloaded location of repository>
 pip3 install src/python

 # if desired, can specify installation of additional dependences for integration with scanpy/anndata with the "scanpy" extra